-To apply for an exemption, send a completed Special exemption application form to education.appeals@racgp.org.au with relevant supporting documentation.
-Supporting documents must be from appropriate professionals, provided that the person issuing or signing the document is not a family member, close associate or colleague of the candidate, or a candidate in the same test.
+To apply, send a completed Special exemption application form to education.appeals@racgp.org.au with relevant supporting documentation as per the section on Supporting documentation above.

-Exemption for COVID-19
+COVID-19

-If you need to apply for an exemption because you have contracted COVID-19, you must provide a medical certificate and evidence of a positive PCR test with your special exemption application.
-Rapid antigen tests (RATs) will not be accepted.
+You must provide a medical certificate and evidence of a positive PCR test as part of your special exemption application for COVID-19.
+Rapid antigen tests (RATs) won't be accepted.